Checklist: Choosing A Domain Name

 - Although using your actual business name or some variation thereof will attract existing customers or potential customers who have already heard about your business, using a product or service descriptor, like window-washing. com, may more effectively attract new or potential customers.

-- Domain names must be registered using an accredited registration service, which can itself be found on-line using the Internet.
+- Domain names must be registered using an accredited registration service, such as Network Solutions or GoDaddy, which can be found through an online search (see also How to Register a Domain Name).

 - Domain names cannot be issued to more than one person or business, so if someone else has already registered your idea, you will have to come up with a new one.